QMCPACK/qmc_workshop_2021/week6_pseudopotentials/README.md

-# Week 6: Pseudopotentials and Observables in QMC
+# Week 6: Pseudopotentials in QMC

 This directory contains the week 6 lecture slides and the auxiliary files.
 `01_intro_ecps` contains the introductory slides for pseudopotentials.